Concierge ABA

 There is more to 'eye contact' than meets the eye

 Believe or not, there is a controversy within the ABA treatment community about whether we should ‘teach’ eye contact to children with ASD.
-Opposing voices, those which insist intervention should not include efforts to enhance eye contact, are informed by reports from adult persons with autism who as children received “ABA” and who recall uncomfortable or painful experiences during exercises that were employed for teaching eye contact; That making eye contact ‘hurt them’.
+Opposing voices, those which insist intervention should not include efforts to enhance eye contact, are informed by reports from adult persons with autism who as children received “ABA” and who recall uncomfortable or 'painful' experiences during exercises that were employed for enhancing eye contact; That making eye contact ‘hurt them’.
 Consequently, many clinicians now refrain from 'teaching eye contact'.

 Naturally, as clinicians, we always need to be sensitive to any pain and discomfort resulting from what we do, and such indications always require adjustments on our part.
 After all, our job as teachers is to ensure that children are happy and engaged in learning.
 This goes without saying.
-And while we can't deny the experiences of those persons reporting being 'hurt', we need to ask, "Have all children with autism whose eye contact increased as a function of direct intervention been subjected to pain producing practices?"
+And while we can't deny the reports of persons being 'hurt', we need to ask, "Have all children with autism whose eye contact increased as a function of direct intervention been subjected to pain producing practices?"
 Surely not.

 So how do we navigate this?
 On the one hand, there are persons with autism saying "No" to eye contact.
 On the other, there are the practical considerations for doing so, vast amounts of anecdotal evidence and scientific evidence that 'pain' is not a necessary or natural outcome of meeting the gaze of others for children with autism.